 Susan Trestrail, M.A., M.S.Ed., who teaches in the Department of English, won an honorable mention for her essay on John Steinbeck that was awarded by the Louis Owens Essay Prize contest.

 Kristen Esposito Brendel, PhD, Assistant Professor of Social Work, presented two papers at the Society for Social Work and Research conference in San Antonio in January.
 One paper was entitled Psychosocial Interventions for School Refusal Behavior: A Systematic Review and Meta-Analysis.
-Her second paper, Effects of Interventions with Military-Connected Students: A Systematic Review, included co-author Mary Bellomo, a 2013 MSW graduate.
+Her second paper, Effects of Interventions with Military-Connected Students: A Systematic Review, included co-author Mary Bellomo, a 2013 MSW graduate from Aurora University.
 The latter study began when Bellomo was a student at AU.

 In December, Mark Soderstrom, PhD, Assistant Professor of History, was elected to a three-year term on the Executive Board of the Midwest World History Association.

 Angela O'Bryant, MSN, RN, APHN-BC, who teaches for the School of Nursing in the RN to BSN program, received her ANCC board certification in Advanced Public Health Nursing in the fall.

 In early November, fourteen AU faculty presented at the 2013 Associated Colleges of the Chicago Area (ACCA) Symposium.
 This year’s theme was “The Future of Education.”
 The annual symposium brings faculty from the fifteen ACCA institutions together to exchange effective teaching strategies and innovations and/or to present their scholarship on teaching and learning.
 Presentations included the following:

 Patrick Dunn, PhD, Assistant Professor of English - Chalk and Talk: Educational Technology Changes (Almost) Nothing